Desktop Banner

 Common issues with ERS returns

-Employers often do not recognise that share transactions are reportable via an ERS return or may mistakenly fail to deduct income tax and National Insurance Contributions (NICs) through PAYE.
+Employers often do not recognise that share transactions are reportable via an ERS return or may mistakenly fail to deduct income tax and NICs through PAYE.

 This oversight might only become apparent when the annual ERS return is being filed.